 Athaliah would not let them hide from the truth of their actions.
 They would not be able to ignore what they were about to do, or pretend they were not betraying her and their principles both.
 They would not be able to say afterwards that she did it to herself, or fled and left the throne empty, needing to be filled.
 They would not be able to say afterwards that they hadn’t meant it like that, or that they had no choice, or they only wanted to help her by making the child a co-regent.

 And behind Yehu and his killers the prophets of Yahweh had unwaveringly praised them all.
 They called Yehu a man of Yahweh, blessed and anointed by God.
-All the great prophets and priests of Yahweh ignored his character and his crimes, the violence and murder he had encouraged and commanded.
+All the great prophets and priests of Yahweh ignored the man’s character and his crimes, the violence and murder he had encouraged and commanded.
 The ones who had condemned Achab and Izebel for their violence eagerly celebrated Yehu for his greater violence.
 They ignored everything about the Usurper except that he opposed their rivals and supported them instead.
 They fell over themselves to take whatever he chose to eke out to them and eagerly prostrated themselves and poured out the blessings of their god in return.
 And they willingly abandoned all their principles for the Usurper’s paltry favouring of their sect.
 Yet in the end Yehu disappointed them also, for he cared nothing for their god, only for what their god could give him.

 Achab had been the one who had built the impossible coalition between all the squabbling kings of Canaan, and led them out, riding at their vanguard, to do battle against the immeasurable host of the King of the East.
-No one had ever fought the King of the East and lived.
+No one had ever fought the King of the Great Rivers and lived.
 But her father had fought him to a standstill for three days until the Great King was forced to withdraw, too bloodied to urge his men forward once more.
 And then, victory clawed from the jaws of the lion, Athaliah’s father had returned to a kingdom still firmly at peace under the regency of her mother.

-And while her father brought kings and lords under his sway, Athaliah’s mother had united the people under their gods, centralising the sprawling anarchy of quarrelling cults constantly at each others’ throats, legitimizing them and ordering them so that they served the land and the people and not their own interests.
+And Athaliah knew that while her father brought kings and lords under his sway, Athaliah’s mother had united the people under their gods, centralising the sprawling anarchy of quarrelling cults constantly at each others’ throats, legitimizing them and ordering them so that they served the land and the people and not their own interests.
 She had enforced good order among them, so that those who were peaceable prospered, and those who were violent and rebellious were suppressed.